RespectMathias/VLSMistique/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To use the VLSM Calculator, you need to have the .NET framework installed on your Windows machine.
 You can download and install the framework from the official Microsoft website.
-Once you have installed the framework, you can download the installer from the release and run it to install the VLSM Calculator.
+Once you have installed the framework, you can download the msix installer from the release and run it to install the VLSM Calculator.

 ### Prerequisites